tedwards947/es6-react-workshop/README.md

 * Our `<header>` is static in this case, but it doesn't have to be.
 More complex apps could have an entire navigation component included here, for example.

 * Notice `{this.props.children}`.
 Earlier, in `Routes.jsx`, you saw that we had components nested inside other components, just like real HTML.
 The same goes with React.
-Components nested in this fashion are passed to their children via `this.props.children`.
+Components nested in this fashion are passed to their children, and accessible via `this.props.children`.
 The developer is responsible for implementing rendering them.

 ## PlayerSurface